zhpinkman/toorla-compiler/README.md

-# This project is provided code of Toorla language's compiler.
+# This project is provided code for Toorla language's compiler.